 OHWC is housed within the Oregon Institute of Occupational Health Sciences, a free-standing research institute at OHSU.
 Faculty and staff come from various backgrounds and expertise in occupational health psychology, industrial-organizational psychology, industrial hygiene, physiology, public health, and communications.

-Share the Oregon Healthy Workforce Center and Total Worker Health one pager or our Center One Pagers with your organization.
+Share the Oregon Healthy Workforce Center and Total Worker Health one pager or our Center "Snapshot" One Pager with your organization.

 OHWC Faculty and Staff